 Chain tool and spare link.
 Snapping a chain on a ride can mean game over if you can’t fix it.
-A chain tool and spare link means a five-minute repair job instead of a long walk home.
+A chain tool and spare link mean a five-minute repair job instead of a long walk home.

 Tyre-boot.
 If you slit your tyre then you will need to cover it up otherwise the inner tube will push through and puncture again.
-A slice of toothpaste tube, a section of old tyre or even an empty gel wrapper can be placed inside the tyre to keep the inner tube in place.
+A slice of toothpaste tube, a section of an old tyre or even an empty gel wrapper can be placed inside the tyre to keep the inner tube in place.

 Multi-tool.
-A multi-tool is a light-weight easy way to make sure you have everything you need.
+A multi-tool is a lightweight easy way to make sure you have everything you need.
 With a decent multi-tool, you can pretty much strip and re-build your entire bike!

 Water bottle.
-No matter how long you are out for take a water bottle.
+No matter how long you are out for, take a water bottle!
 You should be sipping regularly from the start of your ride.

 Food.
 Running out of energy on your bike feels awful, even if you don’t think you will be out for long take some food with you.
 If you are out longer than expected, you will be glad of it!